gottacatchenall/ms_false_negatives/README.md

 # Accounting for false-negatives in species interactions

-In this section, we demonstate how difference in relative-abundance can lead to many false-negatives in interaction data.
-We also introduce a method for producing a null estimate of the false-negative-rate in datasets via simulation, and a method for incorporating uncertainty directly into predictions of species interactions to account for observation error.
+In this section, we demonstate how differences in species' relative-abundance can lead to many false-negatives in interaction data.
+We also introduce a method for producing a null estimate of the false-negative-rate in datasets via simulation.
+Because the true false-negative-rate is latent, we can never actually be sure how many false-negatives are in our data.
+However, here we outline an approach to deal with this fact---first by using simulation to estimate the false-negative-rate for a dataset of a fixed size using neutral models of observation.
+We then illustrate how to incorporate uncertainty directly into predictions of species interactions to account for observation error based on null estimates of both false-positive rates (as an priori estimate of species misidentification probability) and false-positive rates (as generated via the method we introduce).

 ## How many observations of a non-interaction do we need to be confident it's a true negative?